Existence of cohomogeneity one Einstein metrics: Introduction

 \section{Introduction}

 A Riemannian metric $g$ is Einstein if $\ricci(g)=\Lambda g$ for some constant $\Lambda$.
+The search for Einstein metrics continues to be a challenging problem.
+According to the sign of $\Lambda$, one speaks of positive ($\Lambda>0$), Ricci-flat ($\Lambda=0$), or negative ($\Lambda<0$) Einstein metrics.

+A milestone in this field is the existence theory of Kähler--Einstein metrics, with fundamental results including the resolution of the Calabi conjecture in the non-positive case \cite{aubin1976equations, yau1978ricci} and the Yau--Tian--Donaldson conjecture for Fano manifolds \cite{chen2015kahler,tian2015k}.
+While these results have profoundly shaped our understanding of Einstein metrics, many challenges remain in the non-Kähler setting.
+Significant efforts have been devoted to constructing Einstein metrics in the real Riemannian context.
+One fruitful approach involves considering homogeneous spaces, where the high degree of symmetry simplifies the Einstein equation to an algebraic system.
+In the case of homogeneous spaces, a general existence theory has been developed in \cite{wang1986existence, bohm2004variational, bohm2004homogeneous}.
+It is shown in \cite{bohm2006low} that each compact simply connected homogeneous space of dimension less than $12$ admits a homogeneous Einstein metric.
+For low dimensional homogeneous Einstein manifolds up to dimension $7$, see \cite{jensen1969homogeneous, gorbatsevich1977classification, alekseevsky1996homogeneous, nikonorov1999six, nikonorov2003compact, nikonorov2004compact}.

-If $\Lambda>0$, the manifold is compact by Myers’ Theorem [Mye41].
-A general existence theorem for homogeneous Einstein metrics was established in \cite{wang1986existence}.
-It is natural to turn to the cohomogeneity one Einstein metrics, whose principal orbits $\mathsf{G}/\mathsf{K}$ are of codimension one.
-The cohomogeneity one condition reduces the Einstein equation to a system of ODEs.
-Previous examples of cohomogeneity one Einstein metrics include the first example of an inhomogeneous positive Einstein metric; see \cite{page_compact_1978}.
-The Page's metric was later generalized in a series of works including \cite{berard-bergery_sur_1982}, \cite{koiso1986non}, \cite{page1987inhomogeneous}, \cite{koiso_non-homogeneous_1988}, and \cite{wang_einstein_1998}.
-Einstein metrics in these works have their principal orbits as principal $U(1)$-bundles over a Fano manifold or a product of Fano manifolds.
-In \cite{bohm_inhomogeneous_1998}, new cohomogeneity one Einstein metrics were found on some low dimensional manifolds, including spheres.
-One of these Einstein metrics is defined on $\mathbb{HP}^2 \sharp\overline{\mathbb{HP}}^{2}$ and its principal orbit is the total space of the quaternionic Hopf fibration.
-The B\"ohm's metric was generalized to all high dimensional $\mathbb{HP}^{m+1} \sharp\overline{\mathbb{HP}}^{m+1}$ in \cite{chi2024positive}, confirming the numerical evidence in \cite{page1986einstein}.
+To explore Einstein metrics with large symmetry but beyond homogeneity, a natural direction is cohomogeneity one Einstein metrics, where the isometry group acts with principal orbits $\mathsf{G}/\mathsf{K}$ of codimension one.
+The cohomogeneity one condition transforms the Einstein equation to a system of ODEs.
+A landmark example is Page’s metric on $\mathbb{CP}^2 \sharp\overline{\mathbb{CP}}^{2}$, the first known inhomogeneous positive Einstein metric \cite{page_compact_1978}.
+Page's metric was generalized in a series of works including \cite{berard-bergery_sur_1982, koiso1986non, page1987inhomogeneous, koiso_non-homogeneous_1988, wang_einstein_1998}.
+In \cite{bohm_inhomogeneous_1998}, new cohomogeneity one Einstein metrics were found on some low dimensional manifolds, including spheres and $\mathbb{HP}^2 \sharp\overline{\mathbb{HP}}^{2}$.
+The Einstein metric on the latter space can be viewed as a quaternionic counterpart of Page's metric.
+B\"ohm's metric is generalized to all high dimensional $\mathbb{HP}^{m+1} \sharp\overline{\mathbb{HP}}^{m+1}$ in \cite{chi2024positive}, confirming numerical evidence in \cite{page1986einstein}.